getify/Functional-Light-JS/ch8.md

 ## Summary

 Recursion is when a function recursively calls itself.
 Heh.
-Recursive definition of recursion.
+A recursive definition for recursion.
 Get it!?

 Direct recursion is a function that makes at least one call to itself, and it keeps dispatching to itself until it satisifies a base condition.
-Mutual recursion is when a two or more functions recursively loop by *mutually* calling each other, again until a base condition is met.
+Multiple recursion (like binary recursion) is when a function calls itself multiple times.
+Mutual recursion is when a two or more functions recursively loop by *mutually* calling each other.

+The upside of recursion is that it's more declarative and thus typically more readable.
+The downside is usually performance, but more memory constraints even than execution speed.

+Tail calls alleviate the memory pressure by reusing/discarding stack frames.
+JavaScript requires strict mode and proper tail calls (PTC) to take advantage of this "optimization".
+There are several techniques we can mix-n-match to refactor a non-PTC recursive function to PTC form, or at least avoid the memory constraints by flattening the stack.

+Remember: recursion should be used to make code more readable.
+If you misuse or abuse recursion, the readability will end up worse than the imperative form.
+Don't do that!